 Our Early Morning Magic Review

 Now when we first saw that the hard ticket event was less than two hours long, we thought, “What?
 That’s not a lot of time!”
-But there weren’t a lot of people there and we didn’t have to wait in any lines.
+But there weren’t a lot of people there and we didn’t have to wait in any lines, so at this point the Early Morning Magic review is off to a nice start.
 Time went by leisurely.
 I mean it’s almost like two hours is too much time.
 Just being able to ride Seven Dwarfs that many times (basically until Jared was tired of riding it), and get breakfast for $69.00 – it was well worth it and we still had another hour left.

 So right around 9 am we went to breakfast.
 The baby was hungry, so we ate at Pinocchio Village Haus* and it was buffet style, so you could eat as much as you wanted.
 I think they start serving lunch at 11, so they stopped serving breakfast a little after 10, but we could have stayed there longer.
 But you couldn’t even enter unless you had a wristband, so that was nice, too.

-I do have to say that at $70 per adult and about $60 per child, I think the price was kind of steep.
+Going into this Early Morning Magic review I will say that $70 per adult and about $60 per child was kind of steep.
 However, we both think it was worth it.
 We had literally no wait for Winnie the Pooh and Peter Pan’s Flight, no line for Seven Dwarfs and we got a pretty decent breakfast.
 Not having to wait in line when you have a little one is great, especially in the early morning, and you get those three major rides out of the way and don’t need to use FastPass+ on them later in the day.
 Instead, you can use them on something else.
 And I think we stayed at Magic Kingdom for a couple more hours after the event had ended that morning.